1 in 3 investors do not understand cryptocurrency

 Pick a cryptocurrency exchange to purchase from

 Before you buy your first cryptocurrency, you will need to select an exchange platform to make your purchase with.
-There are myriad options for UK investors, but regardless of which exchange you choose, note that cryptocurrencies are not covered by the Financial Services Compensation Scheme (FSCS) - which means that, no matter where you get your crypto from or how much you own, your money is not protected should anything happen.
+There are myriad options for UK investors, but regardless of which exchange you choose, note that cryptocurrencies are not covered by the Financial Services Compensation Scheme (FSCS).
+This means that, no matter where you get your crypto from or how much you own, your money is not protected should anything happen.

-A small number of exchanges are registered or currently pending registration with the FCA in order to be permitted to legally trade in the UK, and for the purpose of anti-money laundering and terrorism financing regulations only, but ultimately consumers have no protection for their assets whether they use an FCA-approved exchange or not.
-The UK government and the FCA are in the process of developing further legislation to improve the security of the growing cryptocurrency sector, but for the time being, UK investors can freely access the vast majority of exchange platforms - just bear in mind that your assets are not protected.
+A number of exchanges are registered with the FCA in order to be permitted to legally trade in the UK, but for the purpose of anti-money laundering and terrorism financing regulations only, leaving consumers with no protection for their assets whether they use an FCA-approved exchange or not.
+The UK government and the FCA are in the process of developing further legislation to improve the security of the growing cryptocurrency sector, but for the time being, UK investors can freely access the vast majority of exchange platforms – just bear in mind that your assets are not protected.

 Decide how you are going to store your cryptocurrency

-When you purchase cryptocurrency, you will need somewhere to store the "keys" which give you access to your assets.
-Without them, you cannot access your cryptocurrency, rendering your holdings useless - so your wallet is absolutely crucial to your crypto investment.
+When you purchase cryptocurrency, you will need somewhere to store the alphanumerical 'keys' that give you access to your assets.
+Without them, you cannot access your cryptocurrency, rendering your holdings useless – so your wallet is absolutely crucial to your crypto investment.

-There are a number of different types of crypto wallet, and each has its own unique attributes which work best for different scenarios; A beginner cryptocurrency investor may find the integrated "hot" wallet on their chosen exchange platform to be most convenient for them, but a more advanced investor with a large amount of cryptocurrency may find the added security of a "cold" offline wallet gives them more peace of mind.
-Check out our article "What is a cryptocurrency wallet?" to find out more about the different kinds of digital wallet and which one would work best for your unique circumstances.
+There are a number of different types of crypto wallet, and each has its own unique attributes that work best for different scenarios.
+For example, a beginner cryptocurrency investor may find the integrated 'hot' wallet on their chosen exchange platform to be most convenient for them, but a more advanced investor with a large amount of cryptocurrency may find the added security of a 'cold' offline wallet gives them greater peace of mind.
+Check out our article 'What is a cryptocurrency wallet?' to find out more about the different kinds of digital wallet and which one would work best for you.

 Keep your investment portfolio diverse